DSC8563_1.jpg

 Find the right rope length

-If you are new to jump rope training and have never jumped before, choose the longer version.
+If you are new to skipping rope training and have never jumped before, choose the longer version.
 This gives you more room for error when learning.

 Advanced:

-If you have previous jumping experience or generally have good coordination, then it comes down to personal preference.
-If you primarily want to maximize the speed of your jumps, then we recommend the shorter version.
+If you already have experience with jumping or generally have good coordination, then it depends on your personal preference.
+If you mainly want to maximize the speed of your jumps, then we recommend the shorter version.
 If you prefer to work on your tricks and freestyle jumps, the longer version is more suitable.

-Does it matter if my arms are long or short?
+Does it matter whether my arms are long or short?

 The arm length does not change the corresponding size recommendation.
-For proper hand placement, your hands should be at hip height when your hands are about 8-12 inches from your body on each side.
+For correct hand positioning, your hands should be at hip height with your hands about 20-30cm away from your body on each side.
 If you have longer arms, try bending your elbows a little more to keep your hands in the right place.
 You should NOT get a longer rope.

 Does the rope length include the length of the handles?